rmt045/nia/README.md

 3. Make the ```nia``` Bash script executable via ```chmod +x nia```

 ## Configuration
-NIA uses a JSON configuration file to determine where to save images, where to store log files, where to store discovered search terms, etc. The format for this configuration file can be found in the included example ```nia_config.json``` file in this repository; simply replace the dummy values with directories and filepaths appropriate to your needs.
+nia uses a JSON configuration file to determine where to save images, where to store log files, where to store discovered search terms, etc. The format for this configuration file can be found in the included example ```nia_config.json``` file in this repository; simply replace the dummy values with directories and filepaths appropriate to your needs.
 Below is an explanation of what each configuration item does:

 - ```base_url```: The URL used to access the NASA Images API and search for images that match the supplied query.
 For example, if the query is "q=moon", the search URL sent will be ```http://images-api.nasa.gov/search?media_type=image&q=moon```.
 - ```page_json_dir```: The directory where search result from the above URL Will be stored.
 Using the same query example, this directory will store ```json_q=moon_(1-100)```.